 Set(VSpeed,30); //Near-edge behaviour Set(Dist2Top, planeY-BoardBorders.Y); Set(Dist2Bottom, BoardBorders.Y+BoardBorders.Height-planeY-imgPlane.Height); If(PDirection=180, Set(VSpeed,Min(VSpeed,Dist2Bottom)), PDirection=0, Set(VSpeed,Min(VSpeed,Dist2Top))); //Move behaviour If(PDirection=0, Set(planeY,planeY-VSpeed), Set(planeY,planeY+VSpeed)); //Bounce behavior If(Dist2Top = 0,Set(PDirection,180)); If(Dist2Bottom = 0,Set(PDirection,0))

-Last part for this sub task is to make plane’s nose to point the direction plane is flight.
-To do that we make use of image property called ImageRotation
+The last part of this sub-task is to make the plane’s nose point in the direction plane is flight.
+To do that we make use of an image property called ImageRotation

 Add speed control

-For a speed control I use slider control but of course you can use whatever you like: number text field, rate control or even text recognition property of the pen input field ;).
+For speed control, I use slider control but of course, you can use whatever you like: number text field, rate control, or even text recognition property of the pen input field ;).
 PowerApps is very flexible and so you should be.

 To add slider control select Controls > Slider

 Play with it to test it and to congratulate yourself.
-You’ve just did piece of good job.
+You’ve just done a piece of a good job.
 Well done!

 Add rotation on U-turns

-So far what we did is the simple animation of a plain flying up and down.
-However adding u-turn once a plane reach borders requires to make some changes to what we’ve done.
-Because you see – how to rotate image in PowerApps?
-My first thought was to use ImageRotation property.
-But unfortunately ImageRotation accepts only ImageRotation enum object that has 4 flags: None, Rotate90, Rotate180, Rotate270.
+So far what we did is the simple animation of a plane flying up and down.
+However, adding a u-turn once a plane reach borders requires making some changes to what we’ve done.
+Because you see – how to rotate the image in PowerApps?
+My first thought was to use the ImageRotation property.
+But unfortunately, ImageRotation accepts only ImageRotation enum object that has 4 flags: None, Rotate90, Rotate180, Rotate270.
 Auch 🙁

-Finally (why the best ideas are always the last one?)
-I thought that maybe I can use HTML control with img tag in it and rotate the image using html and css manipulation.
+Finally (why the best ideas are always the last ones?)
+I thought that maybe I can use HTML control with img tag in it and rotate the image using HTML and CSS manipulation.

 But before we start implementing, let’s plan our work – it’s very important to follow the plan.